All electron GW with linearized augmented plane waves for metals and semiconductors: Method

 \subsection{Setup of the perturbation theory}

-Here we concentrate on a diagrammatic point of view to the electronic structure problem, sketching the algorithm in a way in which the extension to higher order diagrams is emphasized, as needed for future Variational Diagrammatic Monte Carlo studies~\cite{Kun}.
-We mention in passing that our implementation starts from Wien2k implementation~\cite{wien2k} of Kohn-Sham orbitals, and closely follows the algorithm of Gap2 code ~\cite{Gap2,Gap2_code}, and also Ref.~\onlinecite{Bluegel}.
-Some details can also be found in Ref.~\onlinecite{Blaha_HLO}.
-Apart from a few bugs found in the Gap2 code, which are detailed here~\cite{PyGW_code}, the output of our PyGW code and Gap2 code are identical for identical input, therefore we managed to reproduce results of Ref. ~\onlinecite{Blaha_HLO}.
+Here we concentrate on a diagrammatic point of view of the electronic structure problem, sketching the algorithm in a way in which the extension to higher order diagrams is emphasized, as needed for future Variational Diagrammatic Monte Carlo studies~\cite{Kun}.
+We mention in passing that our implementation starts from Wien2k implementation~\cite{wien2k} of Kohn-Sham orbitals, and closely follows the algorithm of Gap2 code ~\cite{Gap2,Gap2_code}, and also Ref.~\cite{Bluegel}.
+Some details can also be found in Ref.~\cite{Blaha_HLO}.
+Apart from a few bugs found in the Gap2 code, which are detailed here~\cite{PyGW_code}, the output of our PyGW code and Gap2 code is identical for identical input, therefore we managed to reproduce results of Ref. ~\cite{Blaha_HLO}.
 However, we detail below several improvements of the algorithm, which allows one to treat not only semiconductors but metals as well.